ecadlabs/taquito/website/docs/contract-test-collection.md

 # Tzip-12 Contracts

 The @taquito/tzip12 package allows retrieving metadata associated with tokens of an FA2 contract.
 You can find more information about the TZIP-12 standard [here](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md).

+A contract has an FA2 interface if it has entrypoints: transfer, balance_of, and update_operators

 ## Tzip12BigMapOffChainContract